RuzhaK/pythonProject/README.md

-# pythonProject These are excersizes from SoftUni Fundamentals Program
+# pythonProject These are excercises from SoftUni Fundamentals Program